vaskoGut/Learning/README.md

 74. ### #lazy-loading-components
 Lazy loading delays loading of components, images, or data until they are actually needed (for example, when a component enters the viewport).
 This reduces initial load time, lowers memory usage, and improves overall app responsiveness.

+75. ### #custom-hook-normal-function
+A custom hook encapsulates reusable, stateful React logic using hooks, while a normal function is stateless, reusable utility logic that cannot access React lifecycle or hooks.
 __________________________________________________________________________________________________________________________________________

 # Exercises Javascript Typescript